Heavy downpours forced a second successive postponement at Irlam FC within minutes of kick-off.

-The North West Counties Premier Division team were due to take on Atherton LR on 11 November, but their game was called off due to the pitch being deemed unplayable.
+The North West Counties Premier Division team were due to take on Atherton LR on November 11, but their game was called off due to the pitch being deemed unplayable.

 This is the second game in a row to be postponed for Irlam FC after the same problem occurred a week earlier when they were set to play Chadderton.

-Irlam FC Secretary, Warren Dodd, voiced his frustration about the game being postponed, but conceded it is a common occurrence across the ninth tier of English football.
+Irlam FC secretary, Warren Dodd, voiced his frustration about the game being postponed, but conceded it is a common occurrence across the ninth tier of English football.

 He said: “If a midweek home match is postponed, there is potential for lost revenue, as the cost of food supplies to sell on the night may have been wasted.”

-However, the decision to call off the game against Atherton Laburnum just ten minutes before kick-off was annoying for supporters.
+The decision to call off the game against Atherton Laburnum just ten minutes before kick-off was annoying for supporters.

 More than three hours before kick-off, a local referee cleared the match to go ahead, despite patches of minor flooding being visible across the pitch.